jpma89/siot-device-payload-generator/README.md

 **Important note**: This tool is a private hobby project and therefore not provided or supported by SAP® by any means.
 SAP® Internet of Things and all other SAP® products mentioned here are commercial products of SAP SE and not part of this project.

 ## Project status
 This hobby project currently (May 2022) is in a very early stage.
 Many aspects are not finished nor extensively tested yet.
-As I believe this tool can still provide benefit in its current stage, I decided to already share the preliminary state of development even if there is still quite some room for improvement (see section [Known issues and To-Dos](#known-issues-and-to-dos)).
+As I believe this tool can still provide benefit in its current stage, I decided to already share the preliminary state of development even if there is still quite some room for improvement (see section [Known issues and to dos](#known-issues-and-to-dos)).

 ## Prerequisites